open-ephys/ephys-course/source/EEA/exday1.rst

 If you need to, refer back to the `reading material <https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all#anatomy-of-a-breadboard>`_ for the overview on how to use a breadboard, it also includes some basic troubleshooting which may prove useful if you run into problems.

+.. container:: exercise

+	You can also use your multimeter to check for continuity, i.e. to find out if two parts of a circuit are electrically connected.

+  1C.
+Set the multimeter dial to the section that has a diode symbol (a triangle with a line on the right side) and a symbol that looks like a soundwave.
+Now the multimeter should beep when you touch the terminals together, indicating there is continuity.
+You can use this setting to probe around the breadboard and understand which rows are connected.
+If the probe tips don't fit in the holes, you might have to use readout wires to access the underlying circuit.
+  *Check that the rails are connected all the way along the breadboard by putting one probe in one end of the rail and the other probe in the other end of the same rail.*

 Teensy Microcontroller
 **********************************
 In your kit you will find a Teensy LC.
 This is a microcontroller, like an Arduino (just a different brand).
 It is basically a small computer, that can only run 1 program at a time.
 Using the USB cable provided, you can upload a new programme to the Teensy.
 Whenever the Teensy is provided with a power source it will try to run that programme.